aurovrata/post-my-contact-form-7/README.txt

   return $delete_data;
 }
 `

+= 26.
+Save draft button is auto-styled, how to custom style it? = The save button is automatically styled (with inline style script) to be the inverse colours of the submit button as well as having a 1px wide border.
+The border line style is set using rules included in the CSS stylesheet and can be overridden with custom CSS.
+The auto-styling of the colour and background colour can also be overridden or altogether switched off with the following filter in your functions.php file,

+`
+add_filter('c2p_autostyle_save_button', '__return_false');
+`

+the filter also passes the form key, should you want to distinguish between forms.

 == Screenshots ==

 1. 1.You can map your form fields to post fields and meta-fields.
 You can save the mapping as a draft.
 You can also change the custom post attributes that will be used to create the post.
 The default ones are `public, show_ui, show_in_menu, can_export, has_archive, exclude_from_search`.
 For more information, please consult the custom post [documentation](https://codex.wordpress.org/Function_Reference/register_post_type).